 This NYS developed course is a chronological study of U.S. history.
 Topics covered include American Government, Civil War and Reconstruction, World Wars, Civil Rights, the presidents, and modern politics.
 The course is a study in political, economic, and social trends of each time period.
 This advanced course is designed to meet and exceed NYS and Common Core Standards to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in U.S. History.
+Course work is demanding and requires a commitment to an increased workload.
 Students completing this course are required to take the AP U.S. History Exam.

-Examination: Regents Exam in United States History and Government (required)
+Examination: Regents Exam in United States History and Government (required) AP U.S. History Exam required.

-AP U.S. History Exam required.
-Fee approximately \$94 - financial aid available that qualify.
+Fee: Approximately \$94 required - financial aid available to those that qualify